pg5r/WindowsProProcess/README.md

-# WindowsProPacket 1.0
+# WindowsProProcess 1.0

-WindowsProPacket is a Windows-based CLI tool for process monitoring, network inspection, and packet analysis using Python, psutil, and Scapy.
+WindowsProProcess is a Windows-based CLI tool for process monitoring, network inspection, and packet analysis using Python, psutil, and Scapy.

 It provides real-time process tracking, network connection inspection, and packet sniffing through an interactive command-line interface.